 Choosing the Right Program for You

-With all this information in mind, how do you decide which program is best for you, TSA PreCheck vs CLEAR vs Global Entry?
+With all this information in mind, how do you decide which program is best for you?
 Let’s explore some factors to consider and possible program combinations.

-Depending on your travel habits, you may find that combining TSA PreCheck vs CLEAR vs Global Entry as two or more programs is the most beneficial approach.
+Depending on your travel habits, you may find that combining them as two or more programs is the most beneficial approach.
 Here are a few examples:

 Can I use TSA PreCheck or Global Entry at all airports and with all airlines?

 No, TSA PreCheck and Global Entry are only available at participating airports and with participating airlines.
-TSA PreCheck is currently available at over 200 U.S. airports and with more than 80 airlines.
-Global Entry kiosks can be found at more than 75 airports worldwide.
+TSA PreCheck is available at hundreds of U.S. airports and through dozens of participating airlines.
+Global Entry is available at many major airports worldwide, and participating locations can change over time.
 It’s essential to verify if your preferred airlines and airports support these programs before applying.

 Is it worth having both TSA PreCheck vs Global Entry memberships?